anish65/api-modernisation/README.md

   - `Maven 3.8.*` (again comes bundled with most of the IDE)

 Steps to locally run the required applications,
-  - Please run the below services,
-    - Using maven
-      - Step 1: Open `terminal` and move to the `zand-fund-transfer` directory
+  - Step 1: Open `terminal` and move to the `api-modernisation` directory
-        - `cd {your-location}/zand-fund-transfer`
+    - `cd {your-location}/api-modernisation`
   - Step 2: Move to the `common-messaging` directory and build the
     - `./mvn clean install --file ./common-mesaging/pom.xml`
   - Step 3: Run each of the below commands on a separate terminal,
     - Move to the `kafka-server` and run `./mvn clean spring-boot:run`  - recommended to start this first. [refer](./kafka-stream/README.md)
     - Move to the `transaction-rest-service` and run `./mvn clean spring-boot:run`. [refer](./transaction-rest-service/README.md)
     - Move to the `transaction-proceessor` and run `./mvn clean spring-boot:run`. [refer](./transaction-proceessor/README.md)
     - Move to the `legacy-service` and run `./mvn clean spring-boot:run`. [refer](./legacy-service/README.md)

-  - Once all the services are up & running, then go to service specific Swagger UI to execute the flows as described below.
+Once all the services are up & running, then go to service specific Swagger UI to execute the flows as described below.

 ## End to end simulation

-PLease find the postman collection in given [link](./postman/API-modernisation.postman_collection.json)
+Please find the postman collection in given [link](./postman/API-modernisation.postman_collection.json)

 - [Legacy-service Postman screenshot](./doc/Legacy-postman-screenshot.pdf)
 - [Transaction-REST-Service Postman screenshot](./doc/Transaction-REST-Service-postman-screenshot.pdf)